bjnath/demodocs/new_docs_dev.md

 cd doc
 git submodule update --init

 # You're now ready to build the docs.
-Rerun this step
-# to preview your changes after you've edited the .rst
+# To preview your changes after you've edited the .rst, you'll rerun this step.
 2>&1 make html | tee make_html.log
 ```
 Thanks to [@rossbar](github.com/rossbar/) for providing and commenting this.